 phpinfo.phppage to collect more information.

-- Make sure you're running a supported PHP version according to our system requirements:
+- Make sure you're running a supported PHP version according to our system requirements, in our developer documentation:

-- Set the same PHP settings for both the PHP command line and the PHP web server plug-in as discussed in PHP configuration options .
+- Set the same PHP settings for both the PHP command line and the PHP web server plug-in as discussed in PHP configuration options in our developer documentation.